dinjou/inconfluential/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License (v3).

-## Troubleshooting

 ### **Common Issues**